Canvas Pilot

 • We are running a limited pilot of the Canvas LMS and will collect data to share with campus leadership.
 If it’s determined that change is needed, then Academic Technologies will work to develop a phased plan to support a full campus transition.

-Are other LMS different?
+Are other Learning Management Systems different?

 • There are differences though each system offers a comparable set of tools.
 We're still learning about those distinctions, and we'll be asking the faculty for their opinions on how important they are.
 In addition, the user interfaces and feel of Canvas differ from those of AsULearn.
 This can impact the user experience and ease of navigation.